FollyMaddy/retropie-translator/README.md

 # retropie-translator
-Recognises text and translates from screenshot
+Recognises text and translates from screenshots made during emulating